aspectra-js/aspectra/README.md

-Associates a class with one or more contexts, allowing for contextualized dependency injection.
+Associates a class with one or more specific contexts, enabling contextualized dependency injection.

-With a combination with other decorators, you can have a fine-grained control over the scope of a provider.
+When combined with other decorators, this allows for fine-grained control over the scope of a provider.

 <div align='center'>